Top 5 questions to ask a solar retailer

-Only authorised retailers, installers and products on our product lists are eligible under the Solar Homes and Solar for Business programs.
+Before you start: only authorised retailers, accredited installers and eligible products can be used in our program.
 This ensures you receive a quality product, installed safely by a qualified professional.

-1. What is the system's brand, type and where were was it made?
+1. What is the brand, type and where were was it made?

-Always ask your retailer for details of both the panels and the inverter of the solar system they are suggesting for your property.
-You can also ask why they have selected those panels for you.
-If appearance is an important factor, ask if the installer can share any photos of complete installations featuring the panels they’ve recommended.
+Always ask your retailer for details about the panels and inverter of the solar system they are suggesting, and why they have selected them.
+If appearance is important to you, ask if the installer can share any photos of complete installations featuring the panels they’ve recommended.

-When comparing prices, a quality system may cost more, but will serve you better in the long run.
-So be sure to ask about how the quality of the solar system compares to others in the market.
-Other factors to consider include construction quality, frame type, colour and the dimensions and weight of the panels.
-Some panels may be more suited to your roof shape than others, especially when used on small buildings such as sheds.
+When comparing prices, a quality system may cost more but will serve you better in the long run.
+So be sure to ask about how the quality of the solar system compared to others in the market.

-Solar Savvy Tip: We recommend talking to your installer about systems that are battery capable.
-This means that you will be able to add a battery to your system in the future.
+Solar Savvy Tip: Talk to your installer about systems that are battery compatible so one can be added to your system in the future.

 2. Will you organise connection to the grid?